vandadnp/swift-weekly/issue04/README.md

 __Note__: in this edition of Swift Weekly, I'm going to change things a little bit and instead of building for the debug configuration, I am going to build for Release to ensure that the assembly code that we are going to analyze is as optimized as what you will get when you release the app for the App Store.
 Optimization is hence enabled and the assembly output is long.
 That means setting the `Optimization Level` in your build settings to `Fastest, Smallest [-Os]` to ensure you get the `export GCC_OPTIMIZATION_LEVEL=s` export when you build your project.

+__Note__: to ensure that the assembly code which we will look at is clean and nice without too much unnecessary code, I will remove bits and pieces of it but will keep all the assembly code that is relevant.

 The `+` Operator on Constant `Int` Values
 ===
 The `+` operator is usually used for integers so let's have a look at a basic usage: